 - The last step is to cover everything with Dixie Belle’s Gator Hide.
 This will protect the cabinets from stains, water damage, fingerprints, and will take away the chalky feel of the paint.
 I applied the Gator Hide using their blue sponge.

 - This helped with drippings and spreading the Gator Hide evenly.
 It’s not thick like the chalk paint, so it runs easily.
 Once it dried, I applied two more coats.
 I wanted to make sure these were sealed perfectly, especially with two little girls running around.

 I’ll be sharing lots more DIY’s with Dixie Belle Paint on the blog, so make sure to follow along.
 Also, check out my Instagram stories where I’ve been sharing my budget-friendly DIY farmhouse kitchen idea videos.

 Shop Dixie Belle for paints, brushes, stains, and much more!

 You Are Also Going To Love:

-I have done a bit of research and learned that if you love this Essential Oils Vapor Rub for Cough article then you will also love the following articles I have put together for you:
+If you loved this Painting Kitchen Cabinets DIY, then you will also love the following house renovation DIY posts I have put together for you:

 What do you think of my Kitchen Farmhouse Renovation?